Vocabulary

 Classroom resources

-Resources have been developed to support teachers implement evidence-based practices in the classroom.
 Resources to support explicit vocabulary instruction are available in the Universal Resources Hub (staff only).

 The Understanding prefixes (staff only) resource is an example of learning tasks to explicitly teach prefixes to build vocabulary and support reading comprehension.